Kris Bryant Player Props: Rockies vs. Marlins

 Kris Bryant At The Plate

-- He has hit a long ball in 11.4% of his games this season, and 2.7% of his chances at the plate.
+- He has hit a home run in five games this year (11.1%), leaving the park in 2.6% of his chances at the plate.

-- In 13 games this year (29.5%), Bryant has picked up an RBI, and in three of those games (6.8%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Bryant has had an RBI in 13 games this year (28.9%), including three multi-RBI outings (6.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.